c-e-github/LoraDTU/docs/screenshots/README.md

 # LoraDTU Screenshots

-here are some screenshots of LoraDTU's web interface.
+Here are some screenshots of LoraDTU's web interface.

 ***
 Live View: